Studios, Facilities & Housing

 Joan James Harris Theater

 The 2,500 square feet black box theater acts as a functional work and performance space for artists-in-residence.
 The design concept is to provide a space that can be manipulated to fit the changing needs of each residency.
-Events and performances are held in the round, as well as in a traditional theater-style seating arrangement.
+Events and performances are held in the round and in a traditional theater-style seating arrangement.
 The theater is equipped with a professional lighting grid that can also be customized for each residency and performance.
 The glass lobby is also used as a secondary exhibition space to welcome the public to ACA events.

 Charlotte Battle Everbach Painting Studio

 The 1,885-square foot Painting Studio is fitted with large northern exposure windows and light monitors that can be opened to provide natural ventilation and light.
-Replaceable homosote panels let artists attach or mount many materials to the walls.
-Work tables and portable walls make the space extremely versatile and accommodating.
-Typically the painting studio is organized into a collegiate style arrangement of 6-8 cubicles with multiple clamp lights for each space.
+Replaceable Homasote panels let artists attach or mount many materials to the walls.
+Worktables and portable walls make the space extremely versatile and accommodating.
+Typically, the painting studio is organized into a collegiate style arrangement of 6-8 cubicles with multiple clamp lights for each space.